hamidzr/webcam-mods/README.md

 - `ON_DEMAND` [Default: False, Linux only]: set to True to lower cpu usage while the output camera device isn't actively used.

+- `IN_FORMAT`: input video format.
+This dictates the requested video format from the input video device (webcam) which directly affects picture quality and FPS.
+If you're looking to get higher a resolution or FPS out of your webcam it's crucial to inspect your camera and driver capabilities and set the appropriate format here.

 ## TODO